gtonkinhill/panstripe/README.md

 A significant p-value for the `tip` term indicates that the two pangenomes differ in the rates of gene presence and absence assigned to the tips of the phylogeny.
-This is usually driven by either differences in the annotation error rates between data sets of differences in the gain and loss of highly mobile elements that do not persist long enough to be observed in multiple genomes.
+This is usually driven by either differences in the annotation error rates between data sets or differences in the gain and loss of highly mobile elements that do not persist long enough to be observed in multiple genomes.

-A significant p-value for the `core` term indicates that two data sets have difference rates of gene gain and loss.
+A significant p-value for the `core` term indicates that two data sets have different rates of gene gain and loss.
 This can then be investigated in more detail by considering the estimates of the underlying parameters of the model using the `plot_dist_params` function.